*** This Blog Post has been updated in March 2023, to include the increased number of open access options available ***

 - Springer Compact (a limited number of titles – see link)

-The University has a limited Article Processing Charge (APC) Application Fund to pay Open Access costs for journal articles.
+Paying for Gold Open Access to Journal Articles The University has a limited Article Processing Charge (APC) Application Fund to pay Open Access costs for journal articles.
 All applications are subject to the approval of the College Research Director and budget constraints, as the fund is very limited.

 The Institutional APC Fund’s primary aim is to enable academic freedom to publish in the context of ensuring wide readership and impact for research.
-If the most appropriate place to publish is a gold, fully open access journal, then the fund will enable this
+If the most appropriate place to publish is a gold, fully open access journal, then the fund will enable this.

 Please email us at firstname.lastname@example.org for help or further information.